Europe of Nations and Freedom: History

 In July 2015, the European Parliament decided the group would earn €3 million per year from EU funds.
 By adding up all the grants for the group as well as for the linked political party and think tank, the funds will amount to €17.5 million for the next four years of their mandate.

-On 15 July 2015, Romanian MEP Laurențiu Rebega left both the Conservative Party and the S&D group to join the ENF.
-On 9 November 2015 Aymeric Chauprade left the group.

 Reviewing votes in the EU Parliament on resolutions critical of Russia or measures not in the Kremlin's interests (e.g., the Ukraine-EU Association Agreement), Hungary's Political Capital Institute found that future members of the ENF voted "no" in 93% of cases.

-The first convention of the ENL took place on 28 & 29 January 2016 in Milan with all the leaders of ENL's member parties along with Freedom and Direct Democracy (SPD) leader Tomio Okamura, whose party is not a member of the ENL as it has no MEPs.
+The first convention of the ENL took place on 28 and 29 January 2016 in Milan with all the leaders of ENL's member parties along with Freedom and Direct Democracy (SPD) leader Tomio Okamura, whose party was not a member of the ENL as it had no MEPs.
 During this convention, each leader made a speech followed by a press conference the next day.
 During the Alternative for Germany (AfD) party convention on 30 April 2016, it was announced that Marcus Pretzell MEP would join the ENL group.
 The AfD's other MEP Beatrix von Storch joined the Europe of Freedom and Direct Democracy (EFDD) group in March 2016, both MEPs having been expelled from the ECR group.

+On 15 July 2015, Romanian MEP Laurențiu Rebega left both the Conservative Party and the S&D group to join the ENF.
+On 9 November 2015 Aymeric Chauprade left the group.
 On 2 October 2017, 3 MEPs left the Front National and joined the EFDD group two days later.
 On 2 March 2018, Romanian MEP Laurențiu Rebega left the group.
 In May 2018, another MEP, Bernard Monot, left the Front National to join the EFDD group.
 In January 2019, three UK Independence Party MEPs joined the group.
 In April 2019, one of those MEPs, Jane Collins, returned to the EFDD group.

 On 12 June 2019, following the 2019 European Parliament elections, the successor group to ENF was announced as Identity and Democracy group, to be launched the following day.